ragerumal/ProofofConceptforaServerlessSolution/README.md

-# ProofofConceptforaServerlessSolution
+# Serverless Architecture with AWS: API Gateway, Lambda, SQS, DynamoDB, and SNS

+This README provides detailed instructions on setting up a serverless architecture using AWS services.
+The architecture involves an API Gateway, SQS, Lambda functions, DynamoDB, and SNS for handling data processing and notifications.

-Customer wants to ingest orders through a portal and requests via REST api calls, and then get a success message on thier UI.
-Later in the backend application needs to store the order and process it to further downstream systems for other teams or systems to consume and act upon.
+In this example, Customer wants to ingest orders through a portal and requests are served via REST api calls.
+Later in the backend application, need to store the order details and process it to further downstream systems to consume and act upon.

 ![ServerlessSolution](https://github.com/user-attachments/assets/8f0660b8-06ad-45f4-8007-1aef6ab2fe98)